ml-jku/bgnn/README.md

 Further, CMake might be needed for compilation.
 We used version 3.7.2 (available at [http://www.cmake.org/files/v3.7/cmake-3.7.2.tar.gz](http://www.cmake.org/files/v3.7/cmake-3.7.2.tar.gz)).
 `VTK_INC_USR` and `VTK_LIB_USR` need to be adjusted wrt. the VTK installation in `Makefile.user` before installing LIGGGHTS.

+Most simple in creating the used simulation data is possibly following the pipeline described by the script [scripts/dataCreationPipeline.sh](scripts/dataCreationPipeline.sh).
+First of all, machines are initialized with an initial particle filling, which may then be modified by arbitrary operations.
+Afterwards the simulations of interest are run.
+Finally, data is converted to NumPy format and there is some precomputation in order to speed up training.
 \
 \
 \